pleiszenburg/bewegung/docs/getting_started.rst

   :width: 480
   :alt: Complex example output

-Compared to the initial minimal example, the above complex example contains two sequences with one layer each.
-The video, the layers and the sequences are a lot more configured.
+Compared to the initial minimal example, the above complex example contains two :ref:`sequences <sequences>` with one :ref:`layer <layer_tasks>` each.
+The :ref:`video <video>`, the layers and the sequences are a lot more configured.
 The video for instance is not defined based on its length in seconds.
 Instead, the number of frames is provided.
 Besides, the video is not using ``bewegung``'s default frame rate of 60 fps but 30 fps instead.

-The "empty" layer in the "Background" sequence receives a background color, a dark gray tone.
+The "empty" layer in the "Background" sequence receives a background :ref:`color <colors>`, a dark gray tone.
 It is provided with an explicit z-index at the bottom of the stack of layers.
 The "SomeForeground" sequence begins 1 second into the video and ends one second before the end of the video.
 The "moving_red_ball" layer has a transparent background color so the "empty" layer from the "Background" sequence becomes visible.
 It is also provided with an explicit z-index - this time at the top of the stack of layers.
 In addition, the "moving_red_ball" layer is decorated with *video effects*, making it to fade in and out.

 The video frames are *rendered in parallel*.
-The ``processes`` parameter of the ``Video.render`` method defines the number of parallel rendering processes.
+The ``processes`` parameter of the :meth:`bewegung.Video.render` method defines the number of parallel rendering processes.
 It is set to the `number of logical cores`_ of the computer's CPU(s). ``bewegung`` evaluates every layer once per video frame and composes all layers to an image - the actual video frame.
 Because of the parallel nature of ``bewegung``, the *generation of frames may occur out-of-order*.
 However, the video frames are always forwarded to the video encoder in the right order.

-Videos can be encoded with different encoders.
+Videos can be encoded with different :ref:`encoders <encoders>`.
 By default, ``bewegung`` encodes to ``H.264``.
 In the above example, a gif-encoder is used instead - producing an animated gif-file.

 .. _number of logical cores: https://docs.python.org/3/library/multiprocessing.html#multiprocessing.cpu_count

 Prepare Tasks
 -------------

 In may be necessary to prepare or compute data prior to drawing onto a canvas.
 It may even be the case that multiple layers rely on the same data, which has to be prepared once per video frame.
 This is where *prepare tasks* become useful.
 They work very much like layers.
-There is a special decorator for indicating them.
-Prepare tasks can also be ordered in a system similar to the z-index of layers, the prepare-order (``preporder``).
+There is a special decorator for indicating them. :ref:`Prepare tasks <prepare_tasks>` can also be ordered in a system similar to the z-index of layers, the prepare-order (``preporder``).

 .. note::